Pre loader

 SciChart.js Licensing

-In order to license SciChart.js and unlock all its features, there is a simple procedure that must be followed.
-Without this you won’t be able to run or deploy applications built with SciChart.js.
+For full commercial development and deployment, you need to purchase and apply a full license.
 Licenses are unique to all SciChart products, so licenses for another products cannot be used for SciChart JavaScript Charts and vice versa.

 Please be aware before starting usage of the SciChart software constitutes acceptance of the licensing terms & conditions.
 SciChart is licensed per-developer with a royalty-free redistribution rights for your applications.
 A helpful licensing FAQ can be found here.

 If you wish to purchase a paid SciChart license, you can do so at the store.scichart.com.
-Likewise, you can download the framework at our scichart.com/downloads page.
+SciChart Store

 If you have purchased SciChart.js, you should have received a confirmation e-mail with a Developer Serial key and Runtime key.
 You can also view purchased license keys and serials in your Profile Page.
 If you don’t have one, please contact SciChart Sales.